The $64,000 Question: Scandal

 The $64,000 Question was closely monitored by its sponsor's CEO, Revlon's Charles Revson, who often interfered with production, especially attempting to bump contestants he himself disliked, regardless of audience reaction.
 Revson's brother, Martin, was assigned to oversee production, including heavy discussions of feedback the show received.

-According to Question producer Joe Cates, an IBM sorting machine was used to present lower dollar value questions, to give the illusion that the questions were randomly selected – in fact, all of the cards were identical.
+According to The $64,000 Question producer Joe Cates, an IBM sorting machine was used to present lower dollar value questions, to give the illusion that the questions were randomly selected – in fact, all of the cards were identical.

 Nadler's victory was called into question when he failed a civil service exam in 1960 applying a job for the United States Census Bureau.
-Producers eventually acknowledged he had been shown questions beforehand but not answers, noting that he already knew the answers beforehand; he was exonerated of wrongdoing.
+Producers eventually acknowledged he had been shown questions beforehand but not answers, noting that he already knew the answers beforehand; he was deemed innocent.

 The most prominent victim may have been the man who initially launched the franchise.
-Louis Cowan, made CBS Television president as a result of Questions fast success, was forced out of the network as the quiz scandal ramped up, even though it was NBC's quiz shows bearing most of the brunt of the scandal – and even though CBS itself, with a little help from sponsor Colgate-Palmolive, had moved fast in cancelling the popular Dotto at almost the moment it was confirmed that that show had been rigged.
-Cowan had never been suspected of taking part in any attempt to rig either Question or Challenge; later CBS historians suggested his reputation as an administrative bottleneck may have had as much to do with his firing as his tie to the tainted shows.
-Cowan may have been a textbook sacrificial lamb, in a bid to preempt any further scandal while the network scrambled to recover, and while president Frank Stanton accepted complete responsibility for any wrongdoing committed under his watch.
+Louis Cowan, made CBS Television president as a result of The $64,000 Question's fast success, was forced out of the network as the quiz scandal ramped up, even though it was NBC's quiz shows bearing most of the brunt of the scandal – and even though CBS itself, with a little help from sponsor Colgate-Palmolive, had moved fast in cancelling the popular Dotto at almost the moment it was confirmed that that show had been rigged.
+Cowan was never suspected of attempting to rig either The $64,000 Question or The $64,000 Challenge; later CBS historians suggested his reputation as an administrative bottleneck may have had as much to do with his firing as his tie to the tainted shows.
+Cowan may have been wrongly accused in an attempt to stop any further scandal while the network tried to recover, and while president Frank Stanton accepted complete responsibility for any wrongdoing committed under his watch.